 CHRISTIAN JOHN ROGERS

 With 65k followers on Instagram and inspiring similar initiatives outside of the States, James has spotlighted Black talent in the fashion industry and has them contribute to her brand Brother Vellies.
 Seeking economic accountability in the wake of this year’s racial injustices and police brutality, Aurora alongside created 15 Percent Pledge, a nonprofit calling on retailers to commit at least 15% of their shelf space to Black-owned brands, in line with the 15% of people living in the United States who identify as Black or mixed race.
-Using vegetable-tanned leathers and hand-carved wood, the brand’s directional and contemporary pieces are created by craftspeople from Mexico to Morocco.
+Using vegetable-tanned leathers and craftspeople create hand-carved wood, the brand’s directional and contemporary pieces from Mexico to Morocco.
 Follow Aurora on Instagram.